medi-snap/website/README.md

 ### Authentication

-- Existing users can sign in with their email address and password
+- Existing users can sign in with their email address and password.
-- New users can toggle to the sign up page
+- New users can toggle to the sign up page.

 ### Home Screen

-- Toggle between 'Schedule' or 'Medication' view
+- Toggle between 'Schedule' or 'Medication' view.
-- Schedule: view your missed dosages and your upcoming dosages
+- Schedule: view your missed dosages and your upcoming dosages.
-- Medication: view your current medications and your past medication
+- Medication: view your current medications and your past medication.

 <img src="medication_view_screen.jpg" width="300"/> <img src="schedule_view_screen.jpg" width="300"/>

-### Optical Character Recognition (OCR)
+### Optical Character Recognition

-- Access your device's camera to take picture of prescription slips
+- Access your device's camera to take picture of prescription slips.
-- After parsing, a confirmation screen will be displayed
+- After parsing, a confirmation screen will be displayed.
-- Check details of your medication and add in the date and time of first dosage
+- Check details of your medication and add in the date and time of first dosage.

 <img src="camerascreen.jpg" width="300"/> <img src="confirmationscreen.jpg" width="300"/>

 ### Manual Entry

-- Allows users to add in their medications manually
+- Allows users to add in their medications manually.
-- Medications added here will also appear on the home screen
+- Medications added here will also appear on the home screen.

 ### Notifications

-- Notifications are sent out at the time of dosage by default ([customizable](#customization-of-dosage-timings))
+- Notifications are sent out at the time of dosage by default ([customizable](#customization-of-dosage-timings)).
-- Notifications are clickable and it brings you into the home screen of the app
+- Notifications are clickable and it brings you into the home screen of the app.

 ## Tech Stack
 - React Native